 Wunder is the definition of a carry top laner.
 His champion pool is vast and his game sense is sharp enough to put some of the best League of Legends players in the world on the back foot.
 Granted, G2 Esports went through some growing pains in 2018, so Wunder didn’t claim any trophies that year.
 But that didn’t stop him from showing up at Worlds 2018 and becoming one of the biggest carry threats on the team.

 His next year went even better.
 With Wunder’s help, G2 Esports breezed through the 2019 LEC Spring Split and qualified for the Mid-Season Invitational.
 There, Wunder cemented himself as one of the top LoL players, and his carry play and Pyke pocket pick were instrumental to G2 winning the tournament.
-Admittedly, he lost a bit of ground in summer, but there’s no doubt in our minds that he still has what it takes to be a top laner powerhouse.
+Admittedly, he missed out on a great chance to win the Worlds in 2019 against FunPlus Phoenix, but there’s no doubt in our minds that he still has what it takes to be a top laner powerhouse.

 Perkz is one of the most unusual players in the world.
 He made his EU LCS debut in 2016, and quickly established himself as a top mid laner in the region.
 In fact, it’s largely because of his razor-sharp mechanics and insane killer instinct that his team—G2 Esports—proceeded to win the next four titles in a row.
 Over the years, Perkz reinforced his already impressive talent with veteran game sense.
 He hit his peak as a mid laner in 2018 when he made it all the way to the Worlds semifinals before falling at the hand of the eventual champions in Invictus Gaming.

 And then Perkz did the unthinkable: he role swapped.
 That’s right, one of the strongest mid laners in the world voluntarily switched to the AD carry role to open up a spot for another great mid laner on his team.
 Many predicted this move to backfire.
 Yet Perkz silenced the critics by becoming the best marksman in Europe and winning the 2019 MSI in his first year as a professional AD carry.
-It remains to be seen whether he can keep this momentum going, but considering he’s already enjoyed great success in two of the most mechanically intensive roles in the game, Perkz is already a living legend.
+It remains to be seen whether he can keep this momentum going now that he plays for Cloud9, but considering he’s already enjoyed great success in two of the most mechanically intensive roles in the game, Perkz is already a living legend.

 Tarzan is a jungle phenomenon.
-Much like his teammate—Chovy—he entered the league as a complete rookie, yet he played his role with such skill and conviction that even LCK veterans couldn’t help feeling overwhelmed.
-His ganks and initiations are the driving force behind Griffin’s aggression, and you can always count on Tarzan to pull through in do-or-die moments.
+Much like his former teammate—Chovy—he entered the league as a complete rookie, yet he played his role with such skill and conviction that even LCK veterans couldn’t help feeling overwhelmed.
+His ganks and initiations were the driving force behind Griffin’s aggression, and you could always count on Tarzan to pull through in do-or-die moments.
+Now he tries to achieve equally remarkable things in China with his new team LNG Esports.

 His playstyle doesn’t revolve around mechanics either.
 Tarzan has a knack for tracking the enemy jungler, and it’s almost uncanny how he always ends up in the right place at the right time.
 With that, he has no issues finding invades, setting up counterganks and completely outmaneuvering his opponents around the map.
 And it’s this mixture of talent and game sense that makes Tarzan one of the best LoL esports players of all time.